-Born into a musical family, Angela Hewitt began her piano studies at the age of three, performing in public at four and a year later winning her first scholarship.
-At the age of nine she gave her first recital at Toronto’s Royal Conservatory of Music and later studied at the University of Ottawa with French pianist Jean-Paul Sévilla.
+Born into a musical family, Angela Hewitt began her piano studies at the age of three.
+At nine she gave her first recital at Toronto’s Royal Conservatory of Music and later studied at the University of Ottawa with French pianist Jean-Paul Sevilla.
 Winning First Prize in the 1985 Toronto International Bach Piano Competition launched her international career.

-Angela Hewitt appears all over the world in many of the most prestigious concert halls from Carnegie Hall in New York to the Sydney Opera House.
+Angela Hewitt appears all over the world in many of the most prestigious concert halls, from New York’s Carnegie Hall to the Sydney Opera House.
 Her festival appearances include Lucerne, Verbier, Osaka, Prague, the Lincoln Center and the BBC Proms, to name but a few.
-Her own annual Trasimeno Music Festival takes place each summer in Umbria, Italy, and features international artists as well as recitals, chamber music, and concertos from Hewitt herself.
-Communication with her audience is important to her, and has resulted in a huge fan base throughout the world.
+Her own annual Trasimeno Music Festival takes place each summer in Umbria, Italy, and features international artists as well as recitals, chamber music and concertos from Hewitt herself.
 Her masterclasses, writings on music and booklet notes for her recordings are all hugely popular.

-In 2003 Angela was awarded the first ever BBC Radio 3 Listeners’ Award in the Royal Philharmonic Society Awards, and in 2006 she was voted Gramophone’s ‘Artist of the Year’.
-She was awarded an OBE in the Queen’s Birthday Honours in 2006, and was made a Companion of the Order of Canada in 2015.
-In 2018 Canada honoured her with the Governor General’s Performing Arts Award for Lifetime Achievement.
+Angela was awarded an OBE in the 2006 Queen’s Birthday Honours, and was made a Companion of the Order of Canada in 2015.
+In 2018 Canada further honoured her with the Governor General’s Performing Arts Award for Lifetime Achievement.
 In 2020 Angela was awarded the Wigmore Medal in recognition of her services to music and the relationship she has had with the London hall for over thirty-five years.